First-order asymptotic perturbation theory for extensions of symmetric operators: Ordinary boundary triplets

 \lb{abt}

-In this section we revisit main results of Sections \ref{KreinFormulas} and \ref{section1} in the context of boundary triplets and present several applications.
+\sel{Ordinary} boundary triplets have been intensively studied since probably \cite{Calkin1939,GG}, see the vast bibliography in \sel{\cite{Behrndt_2020, DMbook, DM, Schm}} and related papers \sel{\cite{BL2012, MR0415381, DM95, DHMS2006,DHMS2012,HS2012,MR0365218, W2012a}} and the bibliography therein.
+In this section we revisit main results of Sections \ref{KreinFormulas} and \ref{section1} in the context of \sel{ordinary} boundary triplets and present several applications.
 The case of boundary triplets is the one that is widely considered in the literature, and in this section we will see that for this case one may impose fewer assumptions to prove the same set of general results.
 Also, we will demonstrate that this case is sufficient to cover many interesting applications.
-In particular, we show that conclusions of Theorems \ref{prop1.8new}, \ref{thm2.2}, \ref{prop5.1} hold under a mere assumption that the mappings $t\mapsto Q_t$, $t\mapsto \tr_t$, $t\mapsto V_t$ are continuous (differentiable) with respect to $t$ and that $(\mathfrak{H}, \Gamma_{0, t}, \Gamma_{1, t})$ is a boundary triplet.
+In particular, we show that conclusions of Theorems \ref{prop1.8new}, \ref{thm2.2}, \ref{prop5.1} hold under a mere assumption that the mappings $t\mapsto Q_t$, $t\mapsto \tr_t$, $t\mapsto V_t$ are continuous (differentiable) with respect to $t$ and that $(\mathfrak{H}, \Gamma_{0, t}, \Gamma_{1, t})$ is an \sel{ordinary} boundary triplet.
 Utilizing this, we derive Hadamard-type formulas for quantum graphs, Schr\"odinger operators with singular potentials, and Robin realizations of the Laplace operator on bounded domains.